Foot and Leg Pain Centre

 Are sore feet or legs a recurring issue for your child?

-Dr Angus Chard PhD, the owner and leading Certified Sports Podiatrist at the Foot and Leg Pain Centre near Westmead, has a special interest in children’s podiatry.
-With a Doctorate in Lower-Limb and Foot Musculoskeletal Medicine, focusing on Paediatric and Sports Injuries, Dr Chard’s extensive knowledge sets him apart in the conservative management of children’s foot and lower limb conditions.
-Dr Chard personally oversees all treatments provided by the clinic’s podiatrists, who also share a special interest and focus on children’s podiatry.
-Dr Chard’s qualifications, experience, and dedication to children’s foot health ensure an exceptional level of care in the field.
+Dr Angus Chard PhD, a Certified Sports Podiatrist and the owner of the Foot and Leg Pain Centre near Westmead, brings a wealth of expertise to children’s podiatry.
+With his Doctorate specialising in Lower-Limb and Foot Musculoskeletal Medicine, focusing on Paediatric and Sports Injuries, Dr Chard is highly skilled in managing children’s foot and leg conditions.
+He personally supervises the treatments offered by the clinic’s podiatrists, all of whom share a keen interest in paediatric podiatry.
+Dr Chard’s unique combination of expertise and dedication ensures outstanding care for children.

 Paediatric Podiatrist Westmead